Planck35/planck35.github.io/_posts/2020-01-13-copy-control.md

 > The compiler can bypass the copy constructor

 During copy initialization, the compiler is permitted (but not obligated) to skip the copy/move constructor and create the object directly.
 However, even if the compiler omits the call to the copy/move constructor, the copy/move constructor must exist and must be accessible at that point in the program.

+What happens when a member is destroyed depends on the type of the member.
+Members of class type are destroyed by running the member’s own destructor.
+The built-in types do not have destructors, so nothing is done to destroy members of built-in type.

+The implicit destruction of a member of built-in pointer type does not `delete` the object to which that pointer points.

+Members that are smart pointers are automatically destroyed during the destruction phase.

+> The Synthesized Destructor

+The synthesized destructor has an empty function body.

+The destructor body does not directly destroy the members themselves.
+Members are destroyed as part of the implicit destruction phase that follows the destructor body.